-As COVID-19 has spread throughout Canada over the last several weeks, most small and mid-size businesses have gone through the same process.
+As COVID-19 has spread throughout Canada and the US over the last several weeks, most small and mid-size businesses have gone through the same process.
 You develop your business continuity plans, transition your team to working from home as much as possible, and implement additional safety measures for any employees that can’t work from home.
 Then your focus shifts to managing short-term cash flow and developing plans to generate cash over the next 3, 6 and 12 months.
 The end goal is to survive this crisis and get back to operational health.
 But we can’t assume that life or business will go back to normal – what comes on the other side won’t be the normal we’re used to.

 So, how do you prepare your business for the ‘next normal’?
 Look internally at your ERP or other business management systems.
 Your ability to adapt quickly in a rapidly changing situation depends significantly on the systems you use to run your business.
 Likewise, your ERP system will play a critical role in how long it takes for you to restore regular operations and recoup any losses in revenue.